gwpy/gwpy/docs/signal/index.rst

-`Spectral density estimation <https://en.wikipedia.org/wiki/Spectral_density>`_ is a common way of investigating the frequency-domain content of a time-domain signal.
-PDpy provides wrappers of power spectral density (PSD) estimation methods from :mod:`scipy.signal` to simplify calculating a :class:`~pdpy.frequencyseries.FrequencySeries` from a :class:`TimeSeries`.
+`Spectral density estimation <https://en.wikipedia.org/wiki/Spectral_density>`_ is a common way of investigating the frequency-domain content of a time-domain signal. pyDischarge provides wrappers of power spectral density (PSD) estimation methods from :mod:`scipy.signal` to simplify calculating a :class:`~pydischarge.frequencyseries.FrequencySeries` from a :class:`TimeSeries`.

-The :mod:`pdpy.signal.spectral` sub-package provides the following PSD estimation averaging methods:
+The :mod:`pydischarge.signal.spectral` sub-package provides the following PSD estimation averaging methods:

 - ``'bartlett'`` - mean average of non-overlapping periodograms